In front-end systems, “state management” is very important.

 State

-Simply put, a state is a variable that affects the information displayed on the screen.
+Simply put, state is a variable that affects the information on the screen.

-Widgets monitor these states and rebuild the screen whenever there’s a change.
+Widgets monitor this state and rebuild the screen whenever there is a change.

 State Management

-Used only within a single screen or Widget,
+Used only in one screen or one widget.

-such as user information displayed on the home screen or user information screen.
+User information displayed on the home screen or user information screen, etc.

 About Riverpod

-Riverpod is an open-source package designed to facilitate state management in Flutter using the following functionalities:
+Riverpod is an open-source package designed to make state management in Flutter easy.

 How to Use Riverpod (Overview)